 Runtime

-Note: There are some important caveats to keep in mind when comparing spatial and temporal resolutions across different modelling frameworks.
-Concerning spatial resolution, regions and number of nodes do not represent the same entity and cannot be compared; in general, some models use nodes to disaggregate the spatial scale due to a larger detail needed on power sector analysis and/or on the feedback of other sectors on the electrical grid, while regions are used to ease data aggregation from energy use statistics and for analysis with a broader focus on the system itself rather than on the physical structure of the (electricity, but not only) network.
-Furthermore, some nodal models can use a hybrid approach to also aggregate nodes to reflect a regional focus.
-Regarding temporal resolution, time slices are aggregations of time frames with similar energy production/consumption features.
-Therefore, to give and idea of the correspondence with a 1 hour resolution-model, a model adopting time slices should consider 8760 time slices per year, with different data (and thus results) associated to each of them.
+Note: There are several important caveats to consider when comparing spatial and temporal resolutions across different modelling frameworks.
+With respect to spatial resolution, regions and nodes do not represent the same concept and therefore cannot be directly compared.
+In general, some models use nodes to disaggregate the spatial scale when a higher level of detail is required, particularly for power sector analyses and for capturing feedbacks from other sectors on the electricity grid.
+By contrast, regions are often employed to facilitate data aggregation from energy-use statistics and to support analyses with a broader system-level focus, rather than on the physical structure of the (electricity, and more broadly energy) network.
+Moreover, some nodal models adopt hybrid approaches in which nodes are partially aggregated to reflect a regional perspective.
+Regarding temporal resolution, time slices represent aggregations of time periods with similar energy production and consumption characteristics.
+Consequently, to establish an equivalence with a model operating at an hourly resolution, a time-slice-based model would, in principle, require 8,760 time slices per year, each associated with distinct input data and, therefore, potentially different results.

 Model Framework